The Washington Times: 1980s

 The headquarters of The Washington Times on New York Avenue NE in Washington, D.C.

 The Washington Times was founded May 17, 1982, by News World Communications, a New York City-based international media conglomerate associated with the Unification Church, which also owns United Press International (UPI) and newspapers in Japan, South America, and South Korea.
+The Washington Times lost a great deal of money in the early years of its existence and relied on the Unification Church's income from Japan to subsidize it.

 Bo Hi Pak, chief aide to Unification Church founder and leader Sun Myung Moon, was the founding president and founding chairman of the board.
 Moon asked Richard L. Rubenstein, a rabbi and college professor who had written on the Holocaust, to serve on the board of directors.
 The newspaper's first editor and publisher was James R. Whelan.

 The Washington Times was founded one year after The Washington Star, a Washington, D.C. daily newspaper, went out of business, leaving the city with The Washington Post as its only daily newspaper.
 A large percentage of the newspaper's news staff came from the Star.

-Unusual among daily newspapers when The Washington Times was founded, the newspaper published full color front pages in all its sections and color elements throughout.
+Unusual among daily newspapers when The Washington Times was founded, the newspaper published full-color front pages in all its sections and color elements throughout.
 It also used ink that it advertised as being less likely to come off on the reader's hands than the type used by The Washington Post.
 At its start, it had 125 reporters, 25 percent of whom were members of the Unification Church of the United States.

 President Ronald Reagan read The Washington Times every day during his presidency.
 In 1997, he said: "The American people know the truth.
 You, my friends at The Washington Times, have told it to them.
 It wasn't always the popular thing to do.
 But you were a loud and powerful voice.
 Like me, you arrived in Washington at the beginning of the most momentous decade of the century.
 Together, we rolled up our sleeves and got to work.
 And—oh, yes—we won the Cold War."

 After a brief editorship under Smith Hempstone, Arnaud de Borchgrave, a former UPI and Newsweek reporter, became executive editor, serving from 1985 to 1991.
 Borchgrave was credited with encouraging energetic reporting by staff but was known to make unorthodox journalistic decisions.
 During his tenure, The Washington Times mounted a fundraising drive for Contra rebels in Nicaragua and offered rewards for information leading to the arrest of Nazi war criminals.

 From 1985 to 2008, News World published a weekly news magazine called Insight on the News, also called just Insight, as a companion to The Washington Times.
 Insights reporting sometimes resulted in journalistic controversy.